pololu/a-star/libraries/AStar32U4Prime/README.md

 ## Version history

+* 1.1.1 (2015 Jan 06): Update to version 1.0.1 of the FastGPIO library, which has a minor change to fix some compiler warnings.
 * 1.1.0 (2014 Dec 31): Added support for the A-Star 32U4 Prime SV.
 * 1.0.0 (2014 Dec 11): Original release.